 Under this model, LTA contracts operators to run public bus services through a competitive tendering process.
-LTA determines the bus routes to be provided as well as the service standards, and bus operators bid for the contract to operate these bus services.

-Operators are required to ensure that during peak periods, all buses are scheduled to arrive every 15 minutes or less, with at least half of these scheduled to arrive every 10 minutes or less.
+LTA determines the bus routes to be provided as well as the service standards.
+For instance, operators are required to ensure that during peak periods, all buses are scheduled to arrive every 15 minutes or less, with at least half of these scheduled to arrive every ten minutes or less.

 Over time, the Government will take over the ownership of all bus infrastructure and operating assets, which include depots and buses from existing operators.
 This will lower the barriers of entry to the market, attract new entrants, and facilitate any transition from incumbent operators to new operators.

 This model also allows the Government to respond quickly to changes in ridership and commuter needs, and incentivises operators to improve service quality.
 The greater contestability in the bus industry can also spur innovation and efficiency.

-It is also rolling out more bus signal priority lights at junctions and bus priority boxes, as well as trying out new technology for traffic lights to favour the movement of public buses.
+LTA is also rolling out more bus signal priority lights at junctions and bus priority boxes, as well as trying out new technology for traffic lights to favour the movement of public buses.